Mandur/PodIdentityHealthCheck/readme.md

 We followed two different potential way to deal with the issue:
 * **Run application pod only when the NMI is healthy** by ensuring the NMI is alive and listening.
 A downside of this approach is that it would not prevent issues with pod identity that are not dependant on the NMI but on other components (e.g. a missconfiguration on the identity present in the cluster, Azure managed identity being part of a deleted resource group,... ).
-* In order to detect problems not directly caused by the NMI, we investigated ways to check the **full Azure identity stack** by requesting an access token to the IMDS.
+* To detect problems not directly caused by the NMI, we investigated ways to check the **full Azure identity stack** by requesting an access token to the IMDS.
 This method is more costly than the previous, as it involves extra cluster components to work.
 Additionally, as we are typically issuing auth requests, it could happen than NMI is unhealthy and it goes directly to IMDS.
 That would result in the behavior [described previously](#problem-statement). **Therefore, we would not recommend these solutions**.
 However, it contains interresting findings and enables to experience the claims made above therefore we kept it for reference.

 We also experimented different options on where to place these health checks:
 * In an **init container**, checking during pod startup that the identity is working.
 We can use an init container to ensure our application pod only start if the NMI or the full identity stack is ready to receive the request.
 This solution generates less requests as the following ones as they occur at startup only.
 An obvious downside is that we do not get any runtime health assement detection.
 Therefore, it would not prevent error caused by the NMI being decommissioned before the application pod during cluster scale down events.
 * In application's pod **health probes** continuously checking for the identity stack health and stop traffic to the application in case of problem.
 Unlike the init container, [health probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) can offer runtime health verification at the cost of having those request fired as part of the pod runtime.
 Readiness probes decides if an application pod can receive HTTP traffic, whereas Liveness probes assess if a pod is in a bad state and should be restarted.
 A combination of both is typically recommended.
 * In the **application code**.
 Using some language primitives, we can report health of a pod as an endpoint checked by the pod's health probe as the previous method.
-It enables much more health check than direct health probe programming. **This is the preferred method for any productive application** that would typically depend on >1 multiple external component.
+It enables much more health check than direct health probe programming. **This is the preferred method for any productive application** that would typically depend on >1 multiple external components.

 ## Assessing NMI health

 As described earlier, we can decide to fully rely on the NMI being there to carry our pod identity checks.
 One easy way to do it is to check the NMI health probe are alive.
-As per the [pod identity probes code](https://github.com/Azure/aad-pod-identity/blob/master/pkg/probes/probes.go#L9), it is not enough to check that the NMI health probe request succeed with 200 response code, we also need to check that the response payload is *Active* indicating that the NMI changed the *IPTable* routing and is ready to intercept requests made to IMDS as described [here](https://github.com/Azure/aad-pod-identity/issues/739)).
+As per the [pod identity probes code](https://github.com/Azure/aad-pod-identity/blob/master/pkg/probes/probes.go#L9), it is **not enough** to check that the NMI health probe request succeed with 200 response code.
+We also need to check that the response payload is *Active* indicating that the NMI changed the *IPTable* routing and is ready to intercept requests made to IMDS as described [here](https://github.com/Azure/aad-pod-identity/issues/739)).

 ### Check NMI health with an init Container